iab-19/ecommerce-back-end/README.md

   ## Description
   A back end application for an e-commerce website
-  ### User Stories
+  ### User Story
   AS A manager at an internet retail company
   I WANT a back end for my e-commerce website that uses the latest technologies
-  SO THAT my comany can compete with oter e-commerce companies
+  SO THAT my comany can compete with other e-commerce companies

   ### Acceptance Criteria
   GIVEN  functional Express.js API